-In the same way how inkjet and laser printers vary in price, the cost of their cartridge also widely varies.
-Laser printer cartridges (toner cartridges) print more pages than an inkjet cartridge so it follows that they are more expensive.
+In the same way that inkjet and laser printers vary in price, the cost of their cartridge also widely varies.
+Laser printer cartridges (toner cartridges) print more pages than an inkjet cartridges so it follows that they are more expensive.
 But you will realize how you have spent less per page with a laser printer.

 Do you know how to refill a printer cartridge correctly?
 This is how to do it.

 Excited to shop now?
 Watch this video first.

 Due to the demand for printers today, manufacturers create and boast new models so fast.
 That makes choosing a color printer for the classroom a little bit of a gamble if you have less idea about the kind of printer you need.